-Grooming and beautifying oneself, to wear the best clothes, clean the teeth, use perfume, clip nails, trim hair, beard and moustache.
+Grooming and beautifying oneself, wearing the best clothes, cleaning the teeth, using perfume, clip nails, trimming hair, beard and moustache.
 So look smart and clean as an expression of thanksgiving.
 To put on perfume, to give donations and be generous, to express happiness and cheerfulness.
 The companions of the Prophet (peace be upon him), used to meet one another by saying “May Allah accept it from us and from you.”
-Going to the prayer early to guarantee a place in the first row, which gives extra reward, reading the Takbir aloud on the way to Eid prayer.
+Going to the prayer early to guarantee a place in the first row, which gives an extra reward, reading the Takbir aloud on the way to Eid prayer.

 “Allah is the Greatest, Allah is the Greatest, There is no god except Allah.
 Allah is the Greatest, Allah is the Greatest and all praise is for Allah.”

 The Takbir should be said immediately after the salam and should not be delayed.
 It is sinful to talk intentionally after the salam thus missing the Takbir.
 If the Imam forgets the Takbir, the congregation should nevertheless start reading it out aloud.